What are continuous glucose monitors?

 What are the potential benefits of using a CGM?

-• Shows where your glucose is now and where it is trending
+• Showing where your glucose is now and where it is trending

-• Alerts you when your blood sugar is too low and too high
+• Alerting you when your blood sugar is too low and too high

 Other things to consider about CGMs